algoverzum/problemset/topics/prefix-sum/asteroid-queries/statement/statement.en.md

 ### Input
 The first line contains $N$ and $Q$ - the number of days and number of questions.
 The second line contains N integers $(A_1, A_2, \ldots, A_N)$ - the number of asteroids detected each day.

-Each of the next $Q$ lines describes one question in the form of "1 K" or "2 L R".
+Each of the next $Q$ lines describes one question in the form of `1 K` or `2 L R`.
-The first number is the type of question; for type 1 there is a second number K; for type 2 there are two more numbers L R - the start and end day of the period.
+The first number is the type of question, and depending on this:
+* for type 1 there is a second number, the value $K$ in the question,
+* for type 2 there are two more numbers $L$ and $R$ - the start and end day of the period.

 ### Output
 You should print $Q$ integers in separate lines, the answers to the questions, in the same order as the input.